Campus Life

 Eating Clubs

 The 11 eating clubs are private, coeducational dining and social clubs that are part of a tradition that extends over 140 years.
 Each club has its own distinctive architecture and culture, and members often think of their club as a “home away from home.”
 Six clubs have a selective membership process, while five clubs are open to any student who wants to join.
 In addition to meals and social events, the clubs provide a range of activities and opportunities.
-While the club fees, billed separately, are more expensive than other meal plan options, Princeton provides increased financial aid to upperclassmen, contributing toward the additional cost.
+While the club fees, billed separately, are more expensive than other meal plan options, Princeton provides increased financial aid to sophomores, juniors and seniors, contributing toward the additional cost.

 Housing for Enrolled Graduate Students